 Overtaking Apple’s second-place rank

-Around this time, Huawei started to boast that it would be the top manufacturer by 2020.
-Technically, it achieved that this year, but the Huawei ban assures us the lead won’t last long.
+Around this time, HUAWEI started to boast that it would be the top manufacturer by 2020.
+Technically, it achieved that very briefly, but the HUAWEI ban took that lead away (and then some) before we saw 2021.

 Still, the company’s whirlwind success that brought it to this point can’t be denied.
 When a company overtakes Apple in anything, people tend to sit up and take notice.